capnproto/capnproto/doc/cxxrpc.md

 If you've written a server and you want to connect to it to issue some calls for debugging, perhaps interactively, the easiest way to do it is to use [pycapnp](http://jparyani.github.io/pycapnp/).
-The `capnp` tool probably will never add RPC functionality because pycapnp is better.
+We have decided not to add RPC functionality to the `capnp` command-line tool because pycapnp is better than anything we might provide.